mattermost/mattermost-load-test-ng/docs/config/deployer.md

 > [!TIP]
 > Deploying instances in the same Availability Zone can greatly reduce traffic costs.
 Refer to [data transfer pricing](https://aws.amazon.com/ec2/pricing/on-demand/#Data_Transfer_within_the_same_AWS_Region) for more details.

-> [!NOTE]
-> RDS clusters generally have a multi-az requirement which means it's not possible to force all instances (e.g. writer, readers) to be on the same availability zone.

 ## AWSAMI

 *string*